dinomask/Angels_Mortals_bot/README.md

 ANGEL_ALIAS = os.environ['ANGEL_ALIAS']
 MORTAL_ALIAS = os.environ['MORTAL_ALIAS']

 Calling 'Angels' & 'Mortals' too mainstream for you?
-Change them in the os.environ 'ANGEL_ALIAS' or 'MORTAL_ALIAS' to something else for more spice!\
+Change them in the os.environ 'ANGEL_ALIAS' or 'MORTAL_ALIAS' to something else!\
 _(Special thanks to Kingston Kuan for this idea)_

+### If you only want a single bot purely for the messaging
+Run bot.py instead.

+The files: **bot.py**, **config.py**, and **messages.py** are meant solely for the single bot and can be deleted if you only want the dual bot functionality.

+Most of the code for the single bot is from **Kingston Kuan** (I have only made few minor changes and have not added the special functions of the dual bot).